📝days 306-403: the frantic desert adventure (jordan, iraq, kurdistan, tĂŒrkiye & georgia)

 “Syria”, they said.

 This was my very first encounter with Jordanian culture, and sadly the themes of this story kept recurring during my time there.
-For example, when cycling on the long Jordanian desert road, cars would stop, ask if I needed help (like a place to stay, or food), but upon learning I didn’t have money to give, drove off.
+For example, when cycling on the long Jordanian desert road, cars would stop, ask if I needed help (like a place to stay, or food), but upon learning I didn’t have money to give, often drove off.
 This hadn’t happened before on my journey.
-I felt mocked when entering town squares when men (and sometimes women) clearly talked about and laughed at me.
-It all added to the sense that I needed to yallah yallah (go go), and get myself across that desert to the Iraqi border!
+I felt mocked when entering town squares when men (and sometimes women) talked about and laughed at me.
+I recognise the obvious irony: a white foreigner with no more than basic Arabic speaking skills complaining about having to pay $50 to cross a border, boo-hoo.
+I know these are white man’s tears, I know nothing of Jordanian culture, and I’m ready to have my mind changed.
+Still, I wanted to share.
+I didn’t like it.
+This all also added to the sense that I needed to yallah yallah (go go), and get myself across that desert to the Iraqi border!

 To add to the sense of frenzy, please play the song “Hammers” by, of course, Frahm.